30-Minute Lower Body Trisets

 three women performing a front lunge hold with a dumbbell in a lower body strength triset workout

-This triset workout focuses on the lower body push muscles (quads, glutes, calves) and the lower body pull muscles (glutes, hamstrings, hips).
+This dumbbells-only lower-body trisets workout is designed to build muscle in just 30 minutes.
+It focuses on the lower body push muscles (quads, glutes, calves) and the lower body pull muscles (glutes, hamstrings and hips).

-Add lower body workouts like this one to your workout routine 1-2 times a week to build and maintain strength in the lower body.
+This workout also includes a dynamic warm-up and a comprehensive cool-down.
+Add lower body workouts like this one to your workout split 1-2 times a week to build and maintain strength in the lower body.

 Workout Equipment: